soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 # How to Create a Custom Experiment

-We will explore how you can create your own custom experiment with a tutorial through a simple example, Treasurehunt.
+We will explore how you can create your own custom experiment with a tutorial through a simple example, Treasure Hunt.
 In this example, the evironment contains agents with full vision who can only move up, down, left or right, as well as gems that have a random chance of spawning on empty spaces.
 The agents' level of success will be measured by the game score, which is determined by how many gems that they pick up.